My Secret Bully

 Bully B.E.A.N.S.

-Written by best-selling author Julia Cook, this book provides easy-to-understand actions that both victims and bystanders of bullying can take.
+Written by best-selling author Julia Cook, this book provides easy-to-understand actions that both victims and bystanders can take.
 The story is about a girl who demands that the smartest boy in school does her homework every single day.
-She bullies him with threats and reduces him to a puddle of tears.
-With the support of others, the boy learns how to use his own voice to confront the bully.
+She threatens and reduces him to a puddle of tears.
+With the support of others, the boy learns how to use his own voice to confront the mean girl.

 Willow Finds a Way